Ecumenical Relationships

 For that reason:

-• We do not recognise self-styled noble, chivalric, or “micronational” titles as having any ecclesial weight, and we avoid relationships built around prestige, fantasy honours, or invented sovereignties rather than service.
+- We do not treat self-styled noble, chivalric, or “micronational” titles as having ecclesial authority, and we avoid relationships built around prestige, fantasy honours, or invented sovereignties rather than service.

 We seek communion where possible, mutual respect where not, and charity always.